 Whether you’re in your 20s, 30s, or 70s, saving money is essential, and so is spending money.
 Learn to balance both to have a happy and satisfying life.

 Step 2: Money In The Bank

 I’m sure you know how much money you bring home.
 Then you’ll also know how much you save and spend.

-Now that you have your goals and dreams in a piece of paper, find out exactly how much Money you have in the Bank.
+Now that you have your goals and dreams on a piece of paper, find out exactly how much money you have in the Bank.

 Step 3: List And Cut Expenses

-See even if you make more money than 95% of individuals, if you have a bad habit to save money, you’ll never be rich and financially free!
+See even if you make more money than 95% of individuals, if you have a bad habit of saving money, you’ll never be rich and financially free!

 Learning to save is super important so I suggest you get started with making savings a habit.

 - The first step is to create a budget, if you don’t have a budgeting worksheet, I’ve made a free Budget worksheet that will surely help you to get your finances in check.

 - Then list down all expenses and income sources, analyze each expense, and see all expenses that are unnecessary, then cut those off and never spend money on it.